Skip to main content

 Conclusion

 Congratulations!
 You've successfully integrated the Keyban SDK into your React app.
-You now have a working wallet component that displays a user's balance on the Ethereum Sepolia testnet.
-For further customization or to explore more features, refer to the Keyban SDK Documentation.
+You now have a working wallet component that displays a user's balance on the Polygon Amoy testnet.
+For further customization or to explore more features, refer to the Keyban React SDK Documentation.